MobilityData/gbfs/gbfs.md

 ### station_information.json

 All stations included in `station_information.json` are considered public (meaning they can be shown on a map for public use).
 If there are private stations (such as Capital Bikeshare’s White House station), these SHOULD NOT be included here.
-Any station that is represented in `station_information.json` MUST have a corresponding entry in `station_status.json`.<br/>The following fields are all attributes within the main 'data' object for this feed.
+Any station that is represented in `station_information.json` MUST have a corresponding entry in `station_status.json`.<br/>The following fields are all attributes within the main `data` object for this feed.

 Field Name | REQUIRED | Type | Defines
 ---|---|---|---